 The construction industry continues to advocate to change the Commission’s recommendation.

 “Lack of a coordinated national strategy impacts on two levels,” says Jack, ‘creating uncertainty in the market and a lack of consistency and understanding in project BIM requirements and deliverables.”

 Global BIM mandates drive increased productivity

-Whilst the Australian government is yet to mandate the use of high level BIM in government projects, several countries throughout Europe, the UK, the US, and Asia (notably Singapore and South Korea) have BIM mandates in place that have continued to reap productivity benefits.
+While the Australian government is yet to mandate the use of high-level BIM in government projects, several countries throughout Europe, the UK, the US, and Asia (notably Singapore and South Korea) have BIM mandates in place that have continued to reap productivity benefits.

 In the UK, for example, the government introduced a Digital Built Britain national strategy in 2011 with the objective to improve productivity, deliver procurement savings and reduce carbon emissions.

 The strategy identified a target 20% cost saving across all government construction projects (an estimated £840 million has been achieved), with a requirement that all contractors be BIM Level 2 compliant.